toddledev/documentation/docs/15-connecting-data/04-authentication/index.md

 - **Short token lifetimes**: Keep access tokens short-lived (hours, not days)
 - **Use refresh tokens**: Implement refresh tokens for seamless token renewal.
 Most BaaS providers support this out of the box
 - **Secure token storage**: Store tokens in HTTP-only, secure cookies
-- **Backend token validation**: Ensure backend validates tokens for every request
+- **Back-end token validation**: Ensure back end validates tokens for every request
 - **Proper logout**: Clear tokens on both client and server upon logout
 - **Avoid client-side storage**: Never store sensitive data in `localStorage` or `sessionStorage`
 - **No hardcoded tokens**: Never store sensitive API keys or tokens in Nordcraft.
 Just store keys that are safe to store in a browser.